Vöckönd

 Vöckönd is a village in Zala County, Hungary.

 Location

 Zalaegerszeg is 14 km northeast of Vöckönd.

 History

 The area was first mentioned in charters in the 1450s.
-In the 1480s there was at least some sort of settlement, perhaps with a church that no longer stands today as well.
+In the 1480s, there was at least some sort of settlement, perhaps with a church that no longer stands today as well.

-The present village is built on a hill and had a its church built in the early 1900s.
+The present village is built on a hill and had its church built in the early 1900s.
 The architecture of the village is said to be typical Hungarian style for the time period.
 A famous house in Szentendre Village became a museum and is known as the "Vöcköndi house."